YiyangLi/learn-pubsub/README.md

 $ pubsubyy consume "complex" true
 ```

-Once a message is received, the pubsub will respond the pubsub server by a 201 status code.
-After that, the consumer will process the message in the console after a wait time.
-The consumer is busy and return a 503 status code.
-It can't no longer accept a message until the current one is processed.
+Once a message is received, the consumer will respond the pubsub server by a 201 status code.
+To simulate a message task, the consumer prints the message in the console after a wait time.
+Each consumer processes one message at a time only.
+During the wait time, the consumer changes to busy and returns a 503 status code for a new request.
+The consumer becomes available after the current message is processed.

 ## Test
-It's not easy to build an automated tests.
+It's not easy to build automated tests.
 All tests here are scenarios based.
 In total, I prepared 10 sets of tests, 3 easy, 4 normal, and 3 complex.

 Since each involves multiple tabs / processes under the CLI, and the environment variables matter a lot, I will include the `.env` and print the output to the corresponding README.md